 How do I choose a gutter guard?

 To choose the right gutter guard, consider your curb appeal goals, budget, and the type of weather that’s common in your area.
-If your area gets a lot of heavy rain, choose a gutter guard type that’s resilient and long-lasting such as a PVC gutter cover.
+If your area gets a lot of heavy rain, choose a gutter guard type that’s resilient and long-lasting such as a PVC gutter cover, such as one of our most recommended gutter guards for heavy rain.

 Are gutter guards worth the investment?

-Gutter guards can be expensive, but they’re almost always worth it.
+Gutter guards are almost always worth it despite their expense.
 Gutter guards protect your gutters from clogging and make it easier for regular gutter cleaning.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.